Home | The Boat | First Mate | Admiral | Guestbook

 Craigslist can be your friend.
 Check boats for sale.
 Last week there was a houseboat, 30' long for sale on a trailer for less than $2,000.
 Is she perfect?
 No. Is she capable of supporting life tomorrow?
 Yes, provided you can live short-term in a war zone while you tidy up the interior.

 And no, this is not a blue water world traveler.
-Instead she's an inexpensive coastal cruiser.
-With some investment of time and effort you'll have a comfortable floating home.
+Instead the houseboat is an inexpensive coastal cruiser.
+With some investment of time and effort you will have a comfortable floating home.

 eBay too has boats for sale.
 Just look, and look thoroughly and carefully at the pictures provided by the sellers.
 Learn to spot minor and major problems in the boats you like.